-Located on the north-western and the south-eastern axis at the entrance to the village of Poggio, the Church of Santa Maria della Spina stands on the opposite widening with the main square south-eastern facade, plastered, adorned with a portal with piers and supported entablature by stone volutes, with an oculus above and crowned by a cornice supported by small shelves on which a row of tiles rests: the large square of the facade, like a tympanum, hides the gabled roof behind it from view.
+Located on the north-western and the south-eastern axis at the entrance to the village of Poggio, the Church of Santa Maria della Spina is characterised by a squared plastered façade, adorned with a portal with piers and supported entablature by stone vaults.
+The façade also boasts an oculus above the portal, crowned by a cornice supported by small shelves on which a row of tiles rests: the large squared façade, hides the gabled roof behind it.

-To the right of the facade rises the bell tower with a square base built in adjacency, covered by a small terrace and spire with an apical cross.
-Bell tower and main façade are the result of an intervention carried out at the end of the 19th century.
+To the right of the façade rises the bell tower with a square base, covered by a small terrace and a spire with an apical cross.
+The bell tower and the main façade are the result of renovation works carried out at the end of the 19th century.

 The original layout, however, can be traced back to the first half of the 16th century. , in conjunction with the decline of the Castle of Poggio and the construction of the current village downstream.

 If in the beginning it was called S. Maria della Valle, only later did it become known as S. Maria or Madonna della Spina, in memory of an apparition of the Madonna on a thorn bush.
 In fact, a small chapel was built on the place where the miracle took place.
 The church is also mentioned in the register of the pastoral visit of 1573.

 Damaged by the earthquake of 1997, it was subsequently restored with interventions concerning the consolidation of the foundations, the consolidation of the wall structures with injections of cement mortar, indenting and insertion of tie rods, as well as the remaking of the roof and wooden trusses, the remaking of the stone and brick floors, and the replacement of the attic in the rectory.
 She has remained almost unscathed since the 2016 earthquake.